Muddassir916/cse15l-lab-reports/Lab Report 1.md

 [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)

-Once you find you account, you will have to reset your password using the following website. **Remember to each instruction carefully!**
+Once you find you account, you will have to reset your password using the following website. **Remember to each read instruction carefully!**

 [Password Reset Guide](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view)